Developmental and Epileptic Encephalopathy (DEE)

 RECRUITING PATIENTS: No

-• TRIAL TITLE: A Phase 3, Randomized, Double-Blind, Placebo-Controlled, Multicenter Study to Investigate the Efficacy, Safety, and Tolerability of LP352 in the Treatment of Seizures in Children and Adults with Developmental and Epileptic Encephalopathies
+• TITLE: A Phase 3, Placebo-controlled study to investigate LP352 in children and adults with Developmental and Epileptic Encephalopathies

 SPONSOR: Longboard Pharmaceuticals, Inc.